dakshvarshneya/WeatherForecastApp/README.md

 # WeatherForecastApp
-A web application based on react, which shows and maps temperature, pressure and humidity of a city based in US for the next 5 days based on tutorials of **Stephen Grider**
+A web application based on react, which shows and maps temperature, pressure and humidity of a city based in US for the next 5 days.

 ## Uses
 - Redux-promise